 Country: China, Taiwan, Singapore and other parts of South East Asia

-There are at least 1.2 billion Chinese speakers in the world today.
+Chinese ranks on top of the list of old languages as there are at least 1.2 billion Chinese speakers in the world today.
 The language is said to have first appeared in historical records dating back 3000 years.
 Today it is spoken is one form or another by 16% of the world’s population.
 While Old Chinese in its pure form may have died out, there are several dialects that have stemmed from it and retain several characteristic elements.
 The most widely spoken variations today are Mandarin and Cantonese.

 Country: Spain, France

 Basque is a language unlike any other in Europe.
 It is spoken only in the Basque Country comprising a region in northern Spain and southwestern France.
-It is said to be a surviving language from the pre-Indo-European era and is considered an isolate language without common roots with any other.
+It is said to be the oldest surviving language from the pre-Indo-European era and is considered an isolate language without common roots with any other.
 There is no conclusive evidence to show the origin of the language, however, it has been influenced and has, in turn, influenced other Romance languages over time.

 Image Source: pixabay.com

 Latin is a classical language belonging to the Indo-European classification.
 It is the root and origin of many European languages.
 The oldest form of the language, Old Latin was spoken in the Roman Kingdom and is also considered to be the oldest written language.
 Today, it is the official language of the Vatican City and is fluently spoken by the clergy.
 It is also recognized as an official language of Poland.
 Several schools and educational institutions around the world offer Latin as a language course.